Philcoin (PHL) Price Tops $0.0019 on Exchanges

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

 Philcoin launched on October 20th, 2021.
 Philcoin’s total supply is 5,000,000,000 tokens.
-Philcoin’s official message board is www.reddit.com/user/philcoinofficial.
+Philcoin’s official Twitter account is @philcoin_com and its Facebook page is accessible here.
 Philcoin’s official website is philcoin.io.
-Philcoin’s official Twitter account is @philcoin_com and its Facebook page is accessible here.
+The official message board for Philcoin is www.reddit.com/user/philcoinofficial.

 [Telegram](https://t.me/philcoinphilanthropychat)[Medium](https://medium.com/@philcoin)[LinkedIn](https://www.linkedin.com/company/philcoin)”